kashodiya/my-open-webui/README.md

 rkh = Remove known SSH host
 ```

-### How to allow my frieds to use my Open WebUI server?
+### How to allow my team members to use my Open WebUI server?
 - Login to Open WebUI
 - Click on top right avatar icon
 - Settings -> Admin Settings -> General
 - Turn on - Enable New Sign Ups
 - Ensure that Default User Role is 'pending'
-- If your friend is on other network, find out its public facing address, add it to the allowed_source_ips JSON array in terraform\terraform.tfvars.json file
+- If your team member is on other network, find out its public facing address, add it to the allowed_source_ips JSON array in terraform\terraform.tfvars.json file
 - Do terraform apply
-- Give your friend the URL of the Open WebUI
+- Give them the URL of the Open WebUI
 - Ask them to self sign
 - Once they self sign, enable their access by:
     - Click on top right avatar icon